-Anticholinergics inhibit acetyl-choline induced bronchoconstriction.
+Anticholinergics inhibit acetyl-choline-induced bronchoconstriction.
 SAMA includes ipratropium and oxitropium.
 LAMA, such as tiotropium, can be given once daily.

-Inhaled corticosteroid (ICS) is an add-on therapy to bronchodilator in a step-up therapy.
+Inhaled corticosteroid (ICS) is an add-on therapy to bronchodilators in a step-up therapy.
 ICS includes beclomethasone, budesonide, fluticasone, etc. The common side effects are local infection, cough, and pneumonia.
-Oral systemic corticosteroids are used for all patients with COPD exacerbation and avoided in stable patients due to more adverse effects.
+Oral systemic corticosteroids are used for all patients with COPD exacerbation and are avoided in stable patients due to more adverse effects.

 Oral Phosphodiesterase-4 inhibitors like roflumilast act by reducing inflammation and can be added if there is severe airflow obstruction with no improvement with the above medications.

 Triple inhaled therapy (LABA+ LAMA+ ICS) has been recently approved by the FDA and is taken only once a day.